th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 .. **TODO** which one to include?
 1. according to the last two events 2. according to the current and previous event

-All such charts have these two large sawtooth patterns at the beginning.
+All such charts have these two large sawtooth patterns at the beginning, before the drift rate is compensated.
 From now on, we will generally omit these to concentrate on the details of the clock drift after it has been stabilized by time synchronization.

-**TODO** at first the slave clocks are all over the place but later they drift together because the drift rate is similarly compensated for all of them so they overlap
+.. **TODO** at first the slave clocks are all over the place but later they drift together because the drift rate is similarly compensated for all of them so they overlap

 .. note:: A `clock time difference to simulation time` chart can be easily produced by plotting the ``timeChanged:vector`` statistic, and applying a linear trend operation with -1 as argument.